trallard/BAD_days/Day2/dimensionality ReductionR.md

 The t-Distributed Stochastic Neighbor Embedding (t-SNE algorithm), by Laurens van der Maaten and Geoffrey Hinton, is a NON LINEAR dimensionality reduction algorithm.
-It enebles to represent high-dimensional data in two or three dimensions and allows visualization via scatter plots.
+It enables the representation of high-dimensional data in two or three dimensions and allows visualization via scatter plots.

 Barnes-Hut-SNE is a further improvement of the algorithm by Laurens van der Maaten, which uses Barnes-Hut approximations to significantly improve computational speed (O(N log N) instead of O(N2)).
 This makes it feasible to apply the algorithm to larger data sets.

-We will follow the example proposed oh github https://github.com/lmweber/Rtsne- example using "Rtsne", a package by Jesse Krijthe provides an R wrapper function for the C++ implementation of the Barnes-Hut-SNE algorithm.
+We will follow the example proposed oh github <https://github.com/lmweber/Rtsne- example> using "Rtsne", a package by Jesse Krijthe provides an R wrapper function for the C++ implementation of the Barnes-Hut-SNE algorithm.

-The data set used in this example is the healthy human bone marrow data set "Marrow1".
+The data set used in this example is the healthy human bone marrow data set `Marrow1`.

 <br>
-<font color ='#00bcd4'> In [16]: </font>
+<font color ='#00bcd4'> In [15]: </font>

 {% highlight R %}
 # fist of all, just as an example, apply tsne on the IRIS dataset
-library(Rtsne) # Load package
+library('Rtsne') # Load package
 iris_unique <- unique(iris) # Remove duplicates
 set.seed(42) # Sets seed for reproducibility
 tsne_out <- Rtsne(as.matrix(iris_unique[,1:4])) # Run TSNE